magnuschatt/busbus/README.md

 I went with Kotlin in the hopes that I could shine a new light on web app development.
 I hadn't previously tried sharing code between a frontend and a backend but it proved to be very useful, especially when modifying the API between them.
-The language itself is as always very handy, and makes for quick development and clean, readable, and safe code.
-With Kotlins coroutines I spent less that 2 minutes making the calls to NextBus API multithreaded.

 Choosing Kotlin did of course have it's downsides:
 Kotlin on the JVM is working flawlessly, but the JS part is still